-- if you were notified of the cancellation between 7 and 14 days prior to departure and your alternate flight arrived more than 4 hours after schedule
+- If you were notified of the cancellation between 7 and 14 days prior to departure and your alternate flight arrived more than 4 hours after schedule, or

 - If you were informed of the cancellation less than 7 days before the flight and your replacement flight reached its final destination more than 2 hours late.

 From our experience, most flights cancellations occur within 24 hours prior to departure.
 Therefore, you would be entitled to compensation if your alternate flight arrives more 2 hours after your original flight.

 Whenever an American Airlines flight is cancelled, the carrier is required to offer its passengers an alternate flight (could also be with a partner airline) or a full refund of the ticket price.
 This right is separate from the right to cancelled flight compensation.